 VIII.
 ERGONOMIC MANAGEMENT

-Using the Enron Intranet program “Enron Office Comfort Index,” each employee regularly using a computer shall complete a Workstation Assessment profile after completing a training session on office ergonomics.
+Using the Enron Intranet program “Enron Office Comfort Index,” each employee regularly using a computer shall complete a Workstation Assessment profile after completing a CBT based training session on office ergonomics.

-The Safety Specialist or Enron ergonomic evaluator will identify those employees in need of personal consultation as a result of the Workstation Assessment and coordinate corrective measures to correct identified ergonomic deficiencies.
-The Ergonomic Evaluation Form (Appendix I) should be completed during this session.
+The Safety Manager/Specialist or Enron Ergonomic Evaluator will identify those employees in need of personal consultation as a result of the Workstation Assessment and coordinate corrective measures to correct identified ergonomic deficiencies.
+The Enron Office Comfort Index Scoring Report (Appendix I) should be used during this session.

-C. Employees with symptoms of acute injuries to the musculoskeletal system or CTD (or early signs of CTD) should promptly inform their supervisor and arrange for an evaluation and, if deemed to be work related and needed, treatment.
+C. Employees with symptoms of acute injuries to the musculoskeletal system or MSDs (or early signs of MSDs) should promptly inform their supervisor and arrange for an evaluation and, if deemed to be work related and needed, treatment.

 XI.
 Injury/Medical Management

 We encourage all employees to immediately report any symptoms of discomfort that may be associated with their job duties.
 In most cases, employees are to report to their immediate supervisor.
-Follow the injury reporting procedures found in the (enter your answer, remembering there is to be an Enron Houston Accident and Injury Reporting, Investigation and Recordkeeping procedure issued, others should refer to their respective safety procedure).
+Follow the injury reporting procedures found in the Enron Houston Accident and Injury Reporting, Investigation and Record keeping procedure.

 Supervisors record and file written reports from the first observation of illness or injury through all subsequent follow-up activities.
 They are also responsible to forward information about the employee injury or illness to the Enron Health Center for recording on the OSHA 200 Injury and Illness Form.
-The supervisor may recommend that the job receive an evaluation from the Ergonomics Evaluator.
+The supervisor may recommend that the job receive an evaluation from the Safety Manager/Director or Enron Ergonomics Evaluator.

 Every work procedure that causes an employee injury or illness will be investigated and reported.
 This documentation provides vital information for the identification of job related risk factors so that the problems can be corrected before other injuries occur.

-After a health care provider has treated an injured employee, the procedures to be used to monitor the recovery process and their return to work may be found in the (enter your answer, remembering there is to be an Enron Houston Accident and Injury Reporting, Investigation and Recordkeeping procedure issued, others should refer to their respective safety procedure).
+After a health care provider has treated an injured employee, the procedures to be used to monitor the recovery process and their return to work may be found in the Enron Houston Accident and Injury Reporting, Investigation and Record keeping procedure.

-After verification of an employee's job-related injury or illness, the Ergonomics Evaluator will review this plan and re-evaluate the injured employee’s work environment to determine if additional practices, procedures, or redesign of the environment could be implemented to prevent a recurrence or additional injuries.
+After verification of an employee's job-related injury or illness, the Enron Ergonomics Evaluator will review this plan and re-evaluate the injured employee’s work environment to determine if additional practices, procedures, or redesign of the environment could be implemented to prevent a recurrence or additional injuries.

 X. RECORDKEEPING

-Once all action items are closed out, all records of workplace evaluations performed by Safety Specialist or the Enron ergonomic evaluator shall be sent to the person who maintains employees’ medical records, which are confidential.
+All training administered by CBT and closed out records of workplace evaluations will reside in the Office Comfort Index Facilitator section database in the care of the Safety Specialist or Safety Manager/Director.
+Other training records, such as program facilitator training, and program evaluations are to reside with the Safety Specialist or Safety Manager/Directors in a form and storage of their choice.
+Such records are kept until replaced by updated records, or the duration of the employee’s employment plus 3 years.

 XI.
 TRAINING

-Education and training are key aspects of the Enron Ergonomic Program.
-Supervisors and employees should receive sufficient information and education to recognize ergonomic risk factors, to understand the nature of ergonomic injuries and illnesses, and to be aware of potential corrective measures and the resources available.
-Ergonomic Evaluators, Safety Specialist and individuals assigned to continuous high-intensity repetitive tasks which repeatedly stress the same body parts without interruption for 4 hours or more a day must receive education and training.
-The minimum topics to be covered in training courses are:
+Education and training are key aspects of the Enron Office Ergonomics Program.
+Managers, Supervisors and employees should receive sufficient information and education to recognize ergonomic risk factors, to understand the nature of ergonomic injuries and illnesses, and to be aware of potential corrective measures and the resources available.
+Employees and temps assigned to continuous high-intensity repetitive tasks which repeatedly stress the same body parts without interruption for 2 hours or more a day, or using a keyboard and /or mouse in a study manner for more than 4 hours total in a workday must receive education and training along with their Supervisors.
+The minimum topics to be covered in training course are:

-The kinds of activities that may result from physical stress and, over time, can create musculoskeletal disorders.
+A. The kinds of activities that may result from physical stress and, over time, can create musculoskeletal disorders.

-The medical symptoms associated with acute musculoskeletal injuries and CTD.
+B. The medical symptoms associated with MSDs.